Sumo

 Sumo (相撲, sumō) is a form of competitive full-contact wrestling where a rikishi (wrestler) attempts to force his opponent out of a circular ring (dohyō) or into touching the ground with any body part other than the soles of his feet (usually by throwing, shoving or pushing him down).

-Sumo originated in Japan, the only country where it is practiced professionally and where it is considered the national sport.
+Sumo originated in Japan, the only country where it is practised professionally and where it is considered the national sport.
 It is considered a gendai budō, which refers to modern Japanese martial arts, but the sport has a history spanning many centuries.
 Many ancient traditions have been preserved in sumo, and even today the sport includes many ritual elements, such as the use of salt purification, from Shinto.